 - Storage and design: The manufacturers put a lot of thought into their products' physical design.

-Otherwise, these smart, at-home gyms offer the same kinds of weights, resistance bands, and other fitness equipment that traditional gyms use.
-Strength training, body toning, and overall fitness can now all be done at home.
+Otherwise, these smart, at-home gyms offer the same weights, resistance bands, and other fitness equipment that traditional gyms use.
+Now, you can do strength training, body toning, and overall fitness at home.

 Comparing NordicTrack Vault Vs Mirror Vs Tonal